Pastors' Prayer Needs

 Obey his instructions.
 If he has responsibility for you, he should also have equal authority over you.
 He is not your paid handyman.
 Fear God who put him over you.

-pray for the church.
+Bless the church.
 Pray for the brethren to learn divine guidance and wisdom.
 Pray for all the functions of the church to be blessed.
 Pray for God to raise up missionaries, prophets, evangelists, pastors and teachers from our midst.
-Pray for the members to grow into their positions in the church.
+Pray for the members to grow into their God-ordained positions in the church.

 Pray preventive deliverance and protection for him, his family and his property.
-Pray for anyone who has worked or conspired against them.
+Pray divine blessing for anyone who has worked or conspired against them.
 Pray protection for his intercessors.

 Hold him in account for seeking the Lord on any new programs.
-Hold him account for taking time off.
+Hold him in account for taking needed time off.

 Here is a questionnaire to diagnose the burnout potential of the pastor.